kbeckmann/game-and-watch-retro-go/README.md

 ## Backing up and restoring save state files

 Save states can be backed up using `./scripts/saves_backup.sh build/gw_retro_go.elf`.
 Make sure to use the elf file that matches what is running on your device!
 It is a good idea to keep this elf file in case you want to back up at a later time.
+This can also be achieved with `make flash_saves_backup`.

 This downloads all save states to the local directory `./save_states`.
 Each save state will be located in `./save_states/<emu>/<rom name>.save`.